-Call for applications: GFCE Advisory Board
+Call for applications: GFCE Advisory Board is now closed

 During the launch of the GFCE in 2015 it was anticipated that the GFCE would develop into a global, informal and coordinating platform for Cyber Capacity Building.
 In other words, the GFCE creates an ecosystem that enables efficient international cooperation in building cyber capacities.
 It is a global platform for countries, international organizations and private companies to exchange best practices and expertise on cyber capacity building.
 The aim is to identify successful policies, practices and ideas and multiply these on a global level.